Deep Learning for Individual Heterogeneity: Application: Advertising and Personalized Interest Rates

+To construct profits we have to make some assumptions about the decision process of the firm and construct some auxiliary measures.
+First we will create a simple, parametric model for loan default probability.
+Given the rarity of defaults, the sample size is too small to uncover meaningful heterogeneity, and therefore we assume that the probability of default $D=1$ given an interest rate $R=r$ is $\P[D \!=\!
+1 \mid R \!=\! r] = G(\dtrue_1 + \dtrue_2 r)$.
+We estimate the parameters ($\dtrue_1, \dtrue_2$) from data and, for convenience in this illustration, take these parameters as given.\footnote{With richer data, one could apply the estimation and inference framework using a bivariate outcome of application and default, $\bY = (Y,D)'$ and enrich $(\dtrue_1, \dtrue_2)$ to include heterogeneity.
+Accounting for the estimation of $\dtrue_1(\bx)$ and $\dtrue_2(\bx)$ would be then automatic.
+With only 280 defaults observed this is not possible.}

+To write the firm's expected profit for a given consumer, let $L$ be the loan amount, $M$ be the loan term, and assume the outside option of the money being loaned is to obtain a rate of return $r_0$, we se set to 0.01 in the analysis.
+Since we focus on optimizing the interest rate for fixed values of the parameters, let $\P[Y \!=\!
+1 \mid \bX \!=\! \bx, R \!=\! r] = P(r)$ and $\P[D \!=\!
+1 \mid R \!=\! r] = D(r)$.
+Then profits are $ \Pi(r) = L ( P(r) ( M (1 - D(r)) r - D(r) ) + (1 - P(r)) M r_0 )$.
+The first component is expected revenue given an initiated loan, taking into account the revenue under non-default and the loss of all funds given default.
+The second term reflects the opportunity cost of the loan.
+We do not intend for this to be a perfect representation of reality but to illustrate how our methods can be applied realistic structural settings.

+To find the optimal interest rate, we obtain the first order condition as per the usual optimization machinery.
+This yields

+where $\dot{P}$ and $\dot{D}$ represent derivatives with respect to their scalar arguments.
+This profit function is smooth in $r$ but there exists the possibility that it is not uni-modal.
+Based on simulations we verified that, for parameters where $\dot{P}<0$ and $\dot{D}>0$ (as would be expected in this context) and for $r \in [0,r_\text{max}=0.25]$ the profit function is uni-modal and a unique $r^*$ obtains.
+To explore this we define a representation of the fixed point problem as $r = r + \frac{d\Pi(r)}{dr}$.

-This is an implicit function but there will a unique fixed point since the numerator of the right hand side is decreasing in $r$ while denominator is increasing, for $\theta_R < 0$ and $\delta_R > 0$.
-Figure \ref{fig:pers_r} presents a visual representation of Equation \eqref{eq:opt_r}.
-Each curve corresponds to a distinct consumer profile and the intersection with the $45^{o}$ line represents the fixed point $r^{*}.$ The density then represents the kernel density of the optimal personalized offers $\left(r^{*}\right)$ across consumers.
-We note that while the fixed points are only shown for a subset of customers (to avoid clutter) the density is computed across the entire sample.
+This is an implicit function which will show a unique fixed point $\ropt$ if right hand side is decreasing in $r$.
+Figure \ref{fig:pers_r} presents a visual representation of the problem.
+Each light grey curve corresponds to a distinct consumer profile $\bx_i$ and its intersection with the $y=x$ line represents the fixed point $\ropt$ (the scale of the axes is different so $y=x$ is not at $45^o$).
+The density then represents the kernel density of the optimal personalized offers $\ropt(\bx_i)$ across consumers.
+The fixed points are only shown for a subset of customers to avoid clutter, while the density is computed across the entire sample.